Alaricdragon/Starlords_Temp/README.md

   * "%LORD_FLAGSHIP_HULLNAME" lord flagship ship hull name (return "nothing" if the lord has no flagship)
   * "%LORD_FLAGSHIP_NAME" lord flagship name (returns "nothing" if the lord has no flagship)

-  *some lines will also use custom inputed data. in this case, they will use the '%c#' marker, with # being the order they are added to the line.
+  *some lines will also use custom inputted data. in this case, they will use the '%c#' marker, with # being the order they are added to the line.
+  *available lines to override are follows:
+    * "greeting_host_feast"
+    * "greeting_feast"
+    * "greetings_first"
+    * "greetings_hostile"
+    * "greetings_other"
+    *
+    * "relation_increase" %c0 represents amount of reputation gained
+    * "relation_decrease" %c0 represents amount of reputation gained
 ### Credits
 Starsector team for developing the game\
 [Nexerelin](https://github.com/Histidine91/Nexerelin/tree/master) team's codebase for providing excellent references to many obscure parts of the Starsector API \